Terroristic Threats Lawyer in Hackensack, NJ

 However, if terroristic threats were made during a state of emergency, whether you were aware of the emergency or not, it is a second degree crime that carries penalties of 5-10 years incarceration, up to a $250,000 fine, and a probationary period.

-Terroristic Threats Charges in Garfield, NJ Require Proof of Intent to Cause Physical Harm or to Cause Terror in the Alleged Victim
+Terroristic Threats Charges in Hackensack, NJ Require Proof of Intent to Cause Physical Harm or to Cause Terror in the Alleged Victim

 To charge someone with terroristic threats, initially, the only factor necessary is the terrorizing threat of physical injury to a person or property, such as, “I’m going to burn your house down while you’re asleep!”
 It also applies to threats of violence against a third person important to you, such as, “I’m going to kill your entire family!”
 Also, some wordless actions constitute terroristic threats, such as putting a gun to someone’s head or brandishing a knife in their direction.